awsdocs/aws-systems-manager-user-guide/doc_source/distributor-working-with-packages-create.md

 When you create a package, you are adding a new [SSM document](sysman-ssm-docs.md)\.
 The document lets you deploy the package to managed instances\.

-An example package, [ExamplePackage\.zip](samples/ExamplePackage.zip), is available for you to download from our website\.
-The example package includes a completed JSON manifest and three \.zip files\.
+For demonstration purposes only, an example package, [ExamplePackage\.zip](samples/ExamplePackage.zip), is available for you to download from our website\.
+The example package includes a completed JSON manifest and three \.zip files containing installers for PowerShell v7\.0\.0\.
+The installation and uninstallation scripts do not contain valid commands\.
 Although you must zip each software installable and scripts into a \.zip file to create a package in the **Advanced** workflow, you do not zip installable assets in the **Simple** workflow\.

 **Topics**
 + [Create a package \(simple\)](#distributor-working-with-packages-create-simple)